couchbase/couchbase-elasticsearch-connector/docs/getting-started.md

 $ bin/elasticsearch-plugin install https://github.com/couchbaselabs/elasticsearch-transport-couchbase/releases/download/3.0.0-cypress/elasticsearch-transport-couchbase-3.0.0-cypress-es5.6.4.zip
 ```

-Replace the plugin URL with the one that matches your Elasticsearch version, all URLs can be found on the [releases page](https://github.com/couchbaselabs/elasticsearch-transport-couchbase/releases).
+Replace the plugin URL with the one that matches your Elasticsearch version; all URLs can be found on the [releases page](https://github.com/couchbaselabs/elasticsearch-transport-couchbase/releases).

 > **Note:** If you're using Elasticsearch 2.x, the command to install plugins is `bin/plugin` instead of `bin/elastichsearch-plugin`.